 May 28-June 10: Two weeks in Phrao

 June 10: Group departs from Chiang Mai

 Program Cost and Additional Expenses

-NOT included in the program fee are the following: airfare from U.S. to London (approximately $900), U.S. transportation to/from the airport, passport fees, and personal expenses.
+NOT included in the program fee are the following: airfare from U.S. to Chiang Mai (approximately $2,000), U.S. transportation to/from the airport, passport/visa fees, and personal expenses.

 Questions about the application process or financial aid should be directed to Heather St. Germaine in the global education office at email@example.com or x5542.